chenraz/ArBounty/README.md

 # ArBounty

-This system allows users to ask anything while commiting to a bount in advance:
+A decentralized system that allows users to ask anything while committing to a bounty in advance:

 1. The publisher set his bounty in Ar or Winston, and publish a tender with his questions.
 2. Upon publishing the tender - the system charges the publisher with the agreed amount.